aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 [Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/) project objective is to simplify the management of Machine Learning workflows on Kubernetes.
 Follow the [Kubeflow quick start guide](https://www.kubeflow.org/docs/started/getting-started/) to install Kubeflow.

-## Install ksonnet
-**Deprecated.
-Ksonnet project is ending.
-Use Kubeflow MPIJob with Helm charts as described above.**

-We will use [Ksonnet](https://github.com/ksonnet/ksonnet) to manage the Kubernetes manifests needed for doing distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example in Amazon EKS.
-To that end, we need to install Ksonnet client on the machine you just installed EKS kubectl in the previous section.

-To install Ksonnet, [download and install a pre-built ksonnet binary](https://github.com/ksonnet/ksonnet/releases) as an executable named ```ks``` under ```/usr/local/bin``` or some other directory in your PATH.
-If the pre-built binary option does not work for you, please see other [ksonnet install](https://github.com/ksonnet/ksonnet) options.

 ## Build Kubeflow MPIJob with Helm charts for EKS Training

 1. In the ```charts``` folder in this project, execute ```helm install --name mpijob ./mpijob/``` to deploy Kubeflow **MPIJob** *CustomResouceDefintion* in EKS using *mpijob chart*.